 Ultimately, when abroad you want to pay for only what you buy, yet by doing it the wrong way many also pay for paying, too.
-Here’s how much spending €1,000 actually cost, in pounds, when MSE made comparisons on 26 June 2017 using thier Travel Money Comparison tool (we assumed five €100 cash withdrawals, and 20 transactions on the cards).
+Here’s how much spending €1,000 actually cost, in pounds, when MSE made comparisons on 26 June 2017 using their Travel Money Comparison tool (we assumed five €100 cash withdrawals and 20 transactions on the cards).

 - On a specialist credit card repaid in full: £881